 If you promise mountains and marvels, there is a good chance that you won't lose long-acquired loyal customers, but things are more complicated when dealing with new customers.
 It all starts with the first cold call, the first interaction.
 In pursuit of higher salaries, your sales agents may cross the line and oversell your services.
 Provide your sales team with clear instructions and don't let your agents go beyond the actual resources and capabilities you have.

-Don’t forget that any private business works for the client, so it is ludicrous to believe that a professional opinion of company managers is the only possible truth.
-If you listen to your customers, you’ll be able to respond timely and prevent a drop in customer attrition rate.
+Don't forget that any private business works for the client, so it is ludicrous to believe that the professional opinion of company managers is the only possible truth.
+If you listen to your customers, you'll be able to respond timely and prevent a drop in customer attrition rate.
 Identify those clients who are standing on the edge and are about to take a step into the abyss.
-Sometimes it’s important to read between the lines.
+Sometimes it's important to read between the lines.
 For example, if more and more users are complaining about high rates, they may just need to be given more time.
 You could come up with some kind of trial period so that users could adequately evaluate all the opportunities you provide and realize what they are paying for.
-In any case, be ready to meet your clients’ needs and provide them with working solutions that could make their lives easier.
-Even a small change in the company’s policy or its product can show users that their opinion will always be taken into account in further relationships.
+In any case, be ready to meet your client's needs and provide them with working solutions that could make their lives easier.
+Even a small change in the company's policy or its product can show users that their opinion will always be taken into account in further relationships.

 Knowing only attrition definition and formulas to calculate it is not enough.
 If you want to ultimately influence customer churn rate and not just measure it (don't forget we are not doing the math for fun!), you need to find "the root of evil" and cut it off.
 Wipe those tears and ask the leaving customers to say a few words before they go.
 The most important thing here is to make sure the clients have enough opportunities to say goodbye.
 Immediately after unsubscribing, provide them with a short questionnaire or send them a farewell email asking them to briefly explain the reason for leaving, always in a polite manner, and with no threats!
 All you have to do next is to identify the most frequent churn reasons and take prompt action to fix the situation.

 This is not a joke.
 There is an opinion that sometimes it is more cost-efficient to let some customers churn than to spend a lot of money on retaining them.
-Imagine that you measure attrition rate and find out that a certain customer group is at risk.
+Imagine that you measure the attrition rate and find out that a certain customer group is at risk.
 There is every likelihood they will turn to competitors, but before offering them super-favorable conditions, do some calculations and make sure the game is worth the candle.
-In many industries, not all users are equally important – that’s the way things are in real life.
+In many industries, not all users are equally important - that's the way things are in real life.

 Of course, this is not the case for businesses like fast food or content streaming, but often, you have a core group generating the main income steadily and actively promoting services wherever possible.
 Such loyal customers stay with the company for a longer time and have a much higher value, so they are worth spending effort and money on.
-When dealing with customers’ attrition rate, try to count how much money they bring in, how likely they would accept your generous incentive, and whether it is financially sound.
+When dealing with customers' attrition rate, try to count how much money they bring in, how likely they would accept your generous incentive, and whether it is financially sound.
 Proceed to the stage of customer attrition optimization only when you know the answers to all three questions.
-Anyway, be creative, responsive, and measure customer turnover rate regularly to keep your business safe and healthy!
+Anyway, be creative, and responsive, and measure customer turnover rate regularly to keep your business safe and healthy!